BogdanDidukh2003/mobile-dev-lab/README.md

 Build an application with [Firebase Authentication](https://firebase.google.com/)

+### Lab 2

+Change expo project into native and add component that requires native code

 ## First time?

 Before moving to the next section, make sure you have [Node.js](https://nodejs.org/en/download/) installed.